siddh30/Amazon-Sentiment-Analysis/README.md

 ### ***Project Overview -***
 In this project we carry out Sentimental Analysis on Amazon's Books Dataset based on reviews on a million books and predict whether this review is 'Positive', 'Neutral', 'Negative'.
 Apart from reviews we have also predicted their indiviWe have four different approaches to our project.

-Approach 1 : Using spaCy for tokenization, Lemmatization and Removing Stopwords and using scikit-learn to build our Machine Learning models.
+Approach 1 : Using spaCy for tokenization, Lemmatization and Removing Stopwords and using scikit-learn to build our ML models.

 Approach 2 : Naive Bayes